 What is it that creates this inability to imagine a loving, deeply passionate, intimate, caring relationship between two men?
 Some men, I think, simply hate the gay within.
 Call it shame.
 Call it internalized homophobia.
 But it is so deeply rooted that the men themselves are unable to see it for what it is.
 They accept their drive for sex with men and they act on that drive.
 But imagine loving another man—never!
 Their drive for sex with men, without accepting the gay man within, makes for shame and emptiness.
 And society does not help.
 The religious right and the current crop of presidential candidates all want us to feel ashamed because of who we are.

-From my experience the men who do not develop community with other gay men.
-Who do not see the capacity within themselves as gay man to find love with another man.
-Who continue to have primarily anonymous sex or friends with benefits or no strings attached relationships, miss out on the best part of being gay: finding a partner to love and share their lives with.
+From my experience, the men who do not develop community with other gay and bi men, also do not see the capacity within themselves to find love with another man.
+They continue to have primarily anonymous sex or friends with benefits or no strings attached relationships, miss out on the best part of being gay: finding a partner to love and share their lives with.
 A life without community and without intimacy can make for a deeply lonely and painful existence.

-It is sad, that at the end of 2015, internalized homophobia and shame continues to exist.
-While as a country, LGBT have made tremendous strides in the past few years, there are powerful forces that continue to fight to preserve the old tired lies about homosexuality.
-I have been struck by the hate speech about LGBT coming from the current crop of republican candidates for president.
-It is shameful in this country to hear the republican candidates for president, to a person, condemn marriage equality while they shroud themselves in God and religion.
+It is sad, that at the end of 2015, internalized homophobia and shame continue to exist.
+While as a country, the LGBTQ movement has made tremendous strides in the past few years.
+But there are powerful forces that continue to fight to preserve the old tired lies about homosexuality.
+I have been struck by the hate speech about LGBTQ coming from the current crop of Republican candidates for president.
+It is shameful in this country to hear the Republican candidates for president, to a person, condemn marriage equality while they shroud themselves in God and religion.

 I say, love the gay within.
 Embrace the gay within as a wonderful gift.
 Wear the gay as if it was a superhero’s costume with pride.
 Build community.
 Find intimacy and love.
 That is what makes for a wonderful life.